Alchus/scout-stuff/03-Second-Class.md

 ```
 * ✅ 7/15/2022

 I've had a series of conversations with a close friend of mine about his experience of falling into and recovering from addiction to various stimulant drugs.
-He described a familiar situation in which drug use led to the contracting of his social circle until his only close associates were other drug abusers.
-We also discussed how psychedelic drugs can permanently change a person's mind, even with only a single use.
+He described a familiar situation in which drug use led to the contracting of his social circle until his only close associates were other drug users.
+I saw this same pattern among my former coworkers at Jimmy John's, who formed a social group where the only shared interest seemed to be marijuana use.
+Members of these kinds of groups seem unlikely to build friendships based on trust and kindness; the most important signal of status in these circles is a person's ability to provide drugs to other people.

+We also discussed how some psychedelic drugs can permanently change a person's mind, even with only a single use.
 I connect this to the concept of **goal-content integrity** as highlighted by Nick Bostrom in his writings about the behavior of rational super-intelligent agents.
 He suggests that goal-content integrity is something that a rational agent would consider to be as important as self-preservation.
 If something can change what your goals are, it's rational to avoid that thing, *even if you believe you would be happier after changing goals*.
 This, to me, is part of what it means to stay "mentally awake."